Table of Contents Show

-Thank you for choosing ACME Residential to market your apartment.
-We have already discussed the various steps to be taken to bring you as many well-qualified customers as possible, and I assure you that I am committed to getting you the best possible price in the shortest possible time.
+Thank you for choosing ACME Real Estate to market your apartment.
+We have discussed the various steps to bring you as many well-qualified customers as possible.
+I assure you that I am committed to getting you the best price in the shortest time possible.

 The following reflects the agreement between us.
-If this meets with your approval, please sign and return the enclosed copy.
+Please sign and return the enclosed copy if this meets with your approval.

-You have employed ACME Residential as a real estate broker with exclusive right to sell the above-captioned apartment.
+You have employed ACME Real Estate as a real estate broker with exclusive right to sell the above-captioned apartment.
 You represent that Mr & Mrs. Smith, Inc., the owner of the above property.

 This agreement shall be valid as of August 20, 2018.
 It shall continue in full force and effect until November 20, 2018.

-ACME Residential is authorized to offer the apartment for sale at a price of $1,000,000 and to represent that the common charges of the apartment are currently $1,000 per month, and the property tax is $900 per month.
+ACME is authorized to offer the apartment for sale at $1,000,000, representing that the apartment’s common charges are currently $1,000 per month.
+The property tax is $900 per month.

-During the term of this exclusive right, you agree to refer to ACME Residential all inquiries, proposals and offers received by you regarding the apartment, including, but not limited to those from principals and other brokers, and you agree to conduct all negotiations with respect to the sale or other disposition of the apartment solely and exclusively through ACME Residential.
+During the term of this exclusive right, you agree to refer to ACME Real Estate for all inquiries, proposals, and offers received by you regarding the apartment, including but not limited to those from principals and other brokers.
+You agree to conduct all negotiations concerning the sale or other disposition; of the apartment solely and exclusively through ACME Residential.

-Within three (3) business days after the expiration of the listing term, we shall deliver to you in writing a list of no more than six (6) names of persons who inspected the premises during the listing term.
-If within three (3) months after the expiration of the listing term a contract is signed to sell the premises to a person on the said list, we shall be entitled to the service fee paid by you which will equal to and in no event shall exceed either: a.
-Five (5%) percent of the selling price when the purchaser is represented by an outside cooperating broker; or b.
-Three (3%) percent of the selling price when the buyer presented is a direct client of ACME Residential.
+Within three (3) business days after the expiration of the listing time term, we shall deliver to you in writing a list of no more than six (6) names of persons who inspected the premises during the listing term.
+Suppose, within three (3) months after the expiration of the listing term, a contract is signed to sell the premises to a person on the said list.
+In that case, we shall be entitled to the service fee paid by you, which will equal to and in no event shall exceed either: a.
+Five (5%) percent of the selling price when an outside cooperating broker represents the Purchaser; or b.
+Three (3%) percent of the selling price when the buyer presented is a direct client of ACME Real Estate.

-If any settlement monies due to buyer’s default on a fully executed contract with all contingencies fulfilled is received by you, ACME Residential will be entitled to 10% of said monies.
-In the situations, when the property subsequently gets sold to another buyer from the said list within three (3) months after the contract expires, ACME Residential shall apply received 10% of the settlement monies toward the amount of the service fee paid by you, which should be equal to but in no event exceeding five (5%) of the selling price for non-direct sale, or three (3%) percent of the selling price for direct sale.
+If you receive any settlement monies due to the buyer’s default on a fully executed contract with all contingencies fulfilled, ACME Real Estate will be entitled to 10% of said monies.
+ACME shall apply received 10% of the settlement monies toward the amount of the service fee paid by you, which should be equal to but in no event exceeding five (5%) of the selling price for non-direct sale; or three (3%) percent of the selling price for direct sale.
+Subsequently, the property gets sold to another buyer from the said list within three (3) months after the contract expires.

-ACME Residential represents you, the Seller, on ACME’s exclusives.
+ACME represents you, the Seller, on ACME’s exclusives.

-If your property was built before 1978, you have an obligation to disclose to the Purchaser and the Purchaser’s agent all information known to you regarding the presence of lead-based paint and lead-based paint hazards within this target housing.
-All information known to the Seller’s agent regarding the presence of lead-based paint and lead-based paint hazards within this target housing will be disclosed to the Purchaser.
-Federal laws require that the Purchaser is given a 10-calendar day period (unless otherwise agreed in writing) to conduct a risk assessment or inspection for the presence of lead-based paint before becoming obligated under the Contract of Sale to purchase the target housing.
+If your property was, built before 1978, you must disclose it to the Purchaser and the Purchaser’s agent.
+All information is known to you regarding lead-based paint and lead-based paint hazards within this target housing.
+All information known to the Seller’s agent regarding lead-based paint and lead-based paint hazards within this target housing were disclosed to the Purchaser.
+Federal laws require that the Purchaser has given a 10-calendar day period (unless otherwise agreed in writing) to conduct a risk assessment or inspection for the presence of lead-based paint before becoming obligated under the Contract of Sale to purchase the target housing.

-ACME Residential is committed to upholding the city, state and federal Fair Housing requirements prohibiting discrimination.
+ACME Real Estate is committed to upholding the city, state, and federal Fair Housing requirements prohibiting discrimination.

-This agreement shall bind and benefit the personal representatives, successors or assigns of the parties.
+This agreement shall bind and benefit the parties’ representatives, successors, or assigns.

-Facsimile signatures shall be construed and considered original signatures for purposes of enforcement of the terms of this Agreement.
-Same may be executed in counterparts and taken together shall constitute the whole of this Agreement.
-This agreement may not be changed, rescinded, or modified except in writing, signed by both of us.
+Facsimile signatures shall be construed and considered original signatures to enforce the terms of this agreement.
+The same may be executed in counterparts and taken together shall constitute the whole of this agreement.
+This agreement may not be changed, rescinded, or modified except in writing, signed by us.